obrien-lab/A-P-and-E-site-analysis/README.md

 12. The combined average effect of a molecular factor on translation elongation rate at the A, P and E-site

-# Point of action cover at codon analysis
+# Point of action cover at codon level analysis
 1. Cooperativity effect calculated for E and P-site effect on A-site
 2. 7 ribo-seq data used for thsis analysis
 3. Normalised ribsome density calculated for each gene